aimms/documentation/dataexchange/rest-client.rst

 .. note::

 	The OAuth2 Authorization Code flow support will work for AIMMS sessions running locally on the desktop for all AIMMS versions.
 For WebUI session running from an on-premise PRO server or from the AIMMS Cloud Platform, AIMMS version 4.84+ and PRO version 2.41+ are required to support the redirect URLs to be routed back to the AIMMS session backing your WebUI session.
-Also, the use of OAuth requires the use of HTTPS on your on-premise PRO server.
+Also, the use of OAuth requires the use of HTTPS on your on-premise PRO server, and the library will assume HTTPS traffic on port 443.
+If your PRO on-premise server uses a different port, then you can configure it through the parameter ``dex::oauth::WebUIOAuthCallbackPort``.

 Debugging client requests
 -------------------------